Kevinwochan/kevinwochan/README.md

-# I have wares if you have coin
+# Khajit have wares if you have coin